Laura05010/current_website/README.md

 I would like to thank the author of the gatsby theme, [Mishaal Shah](https://github.com/mishal23).

-I would also like to thank [Kyrel Jerome](https://github.com/KyrelJerome) for teaching about how queries work so that I could be succesful in uploading images for the site, and thank [Arnav Bansal](https://github.com/lunaroyster) for teaching me to succesfully upload the website.
+I would also like to thank [Kyrel Jerome](https://github.com/KyrelJerome) for teaching me about how queries work so that I could be succesful in uploading images for the site, and thank [Arnav Bansal](https://github.com/lunaroyster) for teaching me to succesfully upload the website.